sentrie-sh/website/src/content/docs/reference/types-and-constraints.md

 :::

 :::note
 The type is optional for `let` statements.
-The type will be inferred from the value.
+When undeclared, the value is not validated against any type constraints.
 However, it is recommended to declare the type for better readability and to avoid surprises where the type is not what you expect.
 :::